 Address: The Square, Hillsborough BT26 6GT, Co.
 Down (UK)

 There are two Halloween events taking place at Hillsborough Castle this year.
-The first is a family-friendly Halloween Wild Raven Walk through illuminated parts of the castle grounds where you might learn about the spooky past of the castle.
+The first is a family-friendly Scarecrow Parade in the Walled Gardens where you can see scarecrows created by local schools and groups.

 Halloween walking tours